Table of Contents

 Good Friday Celebration around the World

-The followers and believers of Jesus Christ have their way to celebrate Good Friday and memorialize the salvation of it.
+The followers and believers of Jesus Christ have their way to celebrate Good Friday and memorialize its salvation of it.
 Most of these countries declared that Good Friday is a Public Holiday.
-Let’s learn some of their countries rituals and traditions:
+Let’s learn some of their countries’ rituals and traditions:

 In Australia and The United Kingdom, similar things are focused on the Ritual of Fast day by eating small meals, but no meat at all.
 Some can change the meat to fish and churches have many special services.
 Also, they get long prayer vigils.
 Traditionally, people eat hot cross buns on Good Friday.